Machine Learning and Control: Foundations, Advances, and Perspectives: Self-attention as a clustering mechanism in transformers.

-Viewed as a discrete--time dynamical system describing the evolution of tokens, \eqref{eq:transformer} has a simple geometric interpretation: token $\zz{i}{}$ is attracted to the average of the tokens with the largest orthogonal projection in the direction of $A \zz{i}{}$ (cf. Figure \ref{fig:geom_interp}), $\alpha$ being a \textit{step-size} parameter regulating the intensity of the attraction.
+Viewed as a discrete-time dynamical system describing the evolution of tokens, \eqref{eq:transformer} has a simple geometric interpretation: token $\zz{i}{}$ is attracted to the average of the tokens with the largest orthogonal projection in the direction of $A \zz{i}{}$ (cf. Figure \ref{fig:geom_interp}), $\alpha$ being a \textit{step-size} parameter regulating the intensity of the attraction.

 Given the depth of modern transformers, we analyze the asymptotic behavior of tokens that evolve according to \eqref{eq:transformer}.
 Fixing $\alpha$ and $A$, we prove that as $k\to \infty$ tokens converge to a clustered equilibrium constituted either by special tokens, which we call \emph{leaders}, or particular convex combinations thereof.
 More precisely, token $\zz{i}{}$ is a \emph{leader} if there exists $k_i \in \N$ such that $\mathcal{C}_{i}(k) = \{ i d\}$ for all $k \geq k_i$.
 We denote as $\mathcal{L}(k) = \{ z_i(k) \in Z(k) : \; \mathcal{C}_{i}(k) = \{ i\} \}$ the set of leaders at layer $k$.